andreanadenisec/COVIDSafe/README.md

 # COVIDSafe
-An android mobile application for our Applications Development and Emerging Technologies 3 (Mobile Programming)
+An android mobile application for our Applications Development and Emerging Technologies 3 (Mobile Programming) class

 ## About
 * Allows the user to store information for contact tracing purposes.